OpenAgentsInc/v2/docs/systems/panes.md

   - Implemented show/hide functionality for action buttons on hover.
   - Added Framer Motion animations for smooth interactions.
 - Integrated active chat highlighting in the ChatsPane.
+- Updated chat pane behavior to replace existing pane or tile with offset based on user interaction.

 ## Usage